1979 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 4. 1979 Clipped Planchet Nickel

-Clipped planchets are created when either the planchet strip is not fed properly into a blanking press or there is a defect in the planchet strip itself, resulting in missing metal from a coin’s edge area.
+Clipped planchet errors are created when the planchet strip is not fed properly into the blanking press, or when there is a defect in the strip itself, resulting in missing metal from the coin’s edge.
 Three main types exist: curved clips from overlapping punches, straight clips with smooth edges from strip-end punches, and ragged clips from defective strip areas.

 Whether you choose online auction platforms, coin dealers, or professional grading services, researching current market values and comparing offers from multiple buyers will help you get the best price for your 1979 nickel, especially if it contains rare errors or is in exceptional condition.